nedrocks/rnSharedb/README.md

 # See it working

 So now that you have your systems working, you can see the updates happening in real time within browser or either app!

+# Racer

+(branch: `race`) Hooking up with racer doesn't work completely yet, but to get the basic connection working, make sure you use the project found at https://www.github.com/nedrocks/racer-examples and run `node pad/server.js`.
+There is a simple change from master that allows for the initial connection to return a JSON blob instead of an HTML page.
+Note that once connected, an exception is thrown in iOS trying to cast NSDictionary -> NSString.